Iodine

 Other Conditions

-Other conditions which can respond well to iodine these include fibromyalgia and sometimes Dupeytren’s contracture.
+Other conditions which can respond well to iodine these include fibromyalgia and sometimes Dupuytren’s contracture.
 It can help in polycystic ovary disease.
 Iodine normalises the ratio of oestrogens in the body.
 It helps brain function and can be useful in ADHD.
 Iodide (as opposed iodine) can be useful in COPD, especially where there is excess mucus.
 The Nobel-prize winning physician Albert Szent-Gyorgyni recalls the saying among physicians of old “if you don’t know where, what or why, prescribe ye then K and I”.

 Iodine and Iodide